Writing

 A high priority is placed on the teaching of writing across the school and we believe that good quality writing should be seen across the curriculum.

-From Year 1, a long term plan for writing indicates text type, writing outcomes, the punctuation and grammar focus for each year group, short tasks and cross-curricular opportunities.
-This plan is linked to the two-year rolling programme of curriculum themes, so that most written tasks are thematically based.
+From EYFS, a long term plan for writing indicates text type, writing outcomes, the punctuation and grammar focus for each year group, as well as short tasks to practise learning.
+This plan is linked to the two-year rolling programme of curriculum themes, so that most written tasks are thematically based, building on and reinforcing learning in other subjects.
 Quality literature is always our starting point and some of the texts we use in writing come from our Reading Spine – our core offer of some of the best literature to which all children at our school should have access.
 Within each short term, a narrative and non-fiction text type is usually covered, as well as a poetry unit each seasonal term.

 Targets for the term are shared with children and parents from Key Stage 1, providing an overview of our expectations in writing for the year.